thuan2412/tradeoff_between_domain_alignment_and_reconstruction_loss/README.md

 # tradeoff_between_domain_alignment_and_reconstruction_loss
-This code is from paper "Joint covariate-alignment and concept-alignment: a framework for domain generalization" which is accepted at 2022 IEEE International Workshop on Machine Learning for Signal Processing, Agu.
-22--25, 2022, Xi'an, China.
+This code is from paper "Trade-off between reconstruction loss and feature alignment for domain generalization".

 ####### A. For CS-CMNIST dataset only!